 As much as we love volunteer help on the “spontaneous” and “casual” basis of “just dropping by” … having New Volunteers attend an In-person Orientation and submit an ICG Liability Waiver assures everyone that they enjoy a working knowledge of the Garden, its facilities, infrastructure and practices.How do I Volunteer? →

 How do I Volunteer?

-- Saturday Morning, 10:00 AM to 12:00 Noon
+• Saturday Morning, 10:00 AM to 12:00 Noon

-These are our regularly scheduled “Work Parties” … there’s no better way to get a sense of what we’re about than by seeing what we’re doing.
+There really is no better way to get a sense of what we’re about than by seeing what we’re doing.

 The Inglewood Community Garden Liability Waiver

-In order to reduce the potential insurance exposure of the Inglewood Community Garden and its board of directors, we require that everyone working in the garden signs the Inglewood Community Garden Liability Waiver.
+In order to reduce the potential insurance exposure of the Inglewood Community Garden and its board of directors, we require that everyone working in the garden by themselves signs the Inglewood Community Garden Liability Waiver.

-Of course this Liability Waiver cannot infringe upon your statutory rights but it is essential in the sense that it indicates the seriousness with which we treat the well-being of our gardeners and their guests.
+Our Liability Waiver cannot infringe upon your statutory rights but it is essential in the sense that it indicates the seriousness with which we treat the well-being of our gardeners and their guests.